 Please note that there are numerous academic institutions supporting independent media development.
 This list is just a sampling.
 We welcome suggestions for additions!

 American University’s School of International Service has an International Communication field as well as the more general School of Communications.

 Based at American University in Washington, DC, the J-Lab develops programs that inspire and equip news entrepreneurs, traditional media and others involved in the creation and evolution of news and information.
 J-Lab operates through pilot projects, innovation awards, consulting, research, learning modules and training, and funds entrepreneurial news start-ups.

-The Berkman Center at Harvard University was founded to explore cyberspace, share in its study, and help pioneer its development.
+The Berkman Klein Center at Harvard University was founded to explore cyberspace, share in its study, and help pioneer its development.
 Representing a network of faculty, students, fellows, entrepreneurs, lawyers, and virtual architects working to identify and engage with the challenges and opportunities of cyberspace, Berkman produces research on, builds, and shares open software platforms for free online lectures and discussions.

 George Washington University’s School of Media and Public Affairs (SMPA) has a number of faculty members that specialize in various media development issues.

 Harvard University’s Joan Shorenstein Center on the Press, Politics, and Public Policy often publishes reports on relevant topics in media assistance.

 Also at Harvard, Journalist’s Resource is a Web site for journalism educators, students, and journalists.
 The site provides access to public policy reports and papers along with a brief overview, teaching notes and links to other relevant material.
 The program is a part of the Carnegie-Knight Initiative on the Future of Journalism Education, which also produces reports and has developed News 21, an innovative news reporting project for students that builds on intensive content-based coursework.